SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The study found that loneliness has twice the impact on early death as obesity does.
 Loneliness can have profound health consequences for older people.

-## Explaining Causality
+## Possible cause and effect relationships expressed tentatively

-> Possible cause and effect relationships expressed tentatively
+↑ Explaining Causality

 This suggests a weak link may exist between X and Y.
 The human papilloma virus is linked to most cervical cancer.